shirou/fluent-plugin-docker-inspect/README.rst

   If true, only emit when docker inspect is changed. (default is true) keys
   If set, output values containes only specified keys and path(period separated value).
-Default is output all values as one JSON.
+Default is output all values as one JSON. include_tag

-License
+  If set and keys are specified, add tags to specifed by include_tag License
 ----------